Automattic/WP-Job-Manager/readme.txt

 == Changelog ==

+* Tweak - Set default meta data for new jobs.
+* Tweak - Add geolocation data after import with WP ALL Import.

 = 1.18.0 =
 * Fix - Keep post name when pending job is posted by non-admin.
 * Fix - Prevent special chars breaking the feeds.